 History.
-The following table fits previous results into the framework of Theorem 2.3.
-Notation: f is the polynomial with useful small-height values; d is the degree of f; m is the lattice rank; k is the highest f exponent used in defining the lattice.
+The table on the second page of this paper fits previous results into the framework of Theorem 2.3.
+Notation: f is the polynomial with useful smallheight values; d is the degree of f; m is the lattice rank; k is the highest f exponent used in defining the lattice.
 Results improve primarily as m increases, secondarily as k increases.